-If you need to pay down debt, do a home improvement, or expect a big expense, a cash out refinance can give you access to needed cash.
+If you need to pay down debt, make a home improvement, or manage a big expense, a cash out refinance can give you access to needed cash.
 But does tapping into your home’s equity impact your taxes?
 Here are some tax implications to consider when you choose a cash out refinance.

 What are the basics of a cash out refinance?